gonca011/AASE/README.md

 # AASE
-Project made for the Curricular Unit Machine Learning in Enterprise Systems
+Project made for the Curricular Unit Machine Learning in Enterprise Systems at Universidade do Minho